tidesdb/tidesdb/doc/05-internals/recovery.md

 entry: applying one that was already superseded costs a redundant version, dropping one that was not is data loss.

-A sequence gate keeps this free in the ordinary case.
-An entry above the highest sequence any sstable holds cannot be on disk, so it never reaches the probe -- and after a clean shutdown the only surviving log is the one the active memtable was never flushed from, whose sequences are all above it.
+The probe is cheap in the ordinary case.
+Every entry is asked about, since a watermark covering the whole database cannot stand in for the question, but each table records the highest sequence it holds and one above that is skipped without a descent.
+After a clean shutdown the only surviving log is the one the active memtable was never flushed from, whose sequences are all above every table's, so every skip applies.
 :::

 **Not every durable batch is applied.** A batch that reached the log but failed to enter the